Examine your water meter

 Toilets and showers

 Add a few sprinkles of food coloring to the water storage tank above the toilet.
-Without flushing, wait for some time and observe intently for any change in the toilet water.
-If the food coloring makes its way into the toilet container, it indicates water leaking someplace between the tank and the lavatory.
+Without flushing, wait and observe intently for any change in the toilet water.
+If the food coloring enters the toilet container, it indicates water leaking somewhere between the tank and the lavatory.

 Piping and Plumbing Fitting

-Locating the roots of a pipeline leakage is much more difficult than most house owners believe, not only because the pipelines are not in view but additionally since they, along with a range of connectors, develop a complex network.
-To better comprehend exactly how leakages create, narrow your hunt of their possible sources, and establish the best method to stop leaking pipe, below’s an overview of the framework of a house piping and pipes fitting.
+Locating the roots of a pipeline leakage is much more difficult than most house owners believe, not only because the pipelines are not in view but additionally because they, along with a range of connectors, develop a complex network.
+Below is an overview of house piping and lines fitting framework to better comprehend how leakages create, narrow your hunt of their possible sources, and establish the best method to stop leaking pipes.

 - Adaptor– a connection with male or female threads at one end that connects pipes of different types.

-- Barb– another sort of connector intended for hose pipes when they need to be matched onto pipelines.
+- Barb is another connector intended for hose pipes when they need to be matched onto pipelines.
 It has male threads at one end and a barbed tube at the other.

-- Coupling– a connector that connects 2 pipes of the same diameter and kind.
-It comes in 3 kinds: regular, compression, and slip.
+- Coupling– a connector that connects two pipes of the same diameter and kind.
+It comes in 3 types: regular, compression, and slip.

-- Cross– a connector with 3 inlets and one outlet or vice versa and links four pipelines.
+- Cross– a connector with three inlets and one outlet or vice versa and links four pipelines.